-We recognise the wider debate on this issue, including feedback received on this topic following our Future Approach to Consumers 2017.
-Launching this Discussion Paper now will help us understand more fully what outcomes a New Duty might be able to achieve and what a New Duty for firms in financial services might do to enhance behaviour in the financial services market.
+We recognised the wider debate on this issue, including feedback received on this topic following our Future Approach to Consumers 2017.
+We launched this Discussion Paper to help us understand more fully what outcomes a New Duty might be able to achieve and what a New Duty for firms in financial services might do to enhance behaviour in the financial services market.

 - What form it could take

 - How it would work in practice alongside our current framework

 - What consequences it would have for consumers, firms and the FCA.